civicsource/redux-rsi/README.md

 ### `fetchOnUpdate(fn, [...keys])`

-This is a HoC (higher order component) that will reduce the amount of boilerplate you need when writing a component that will need to do data fetching on load.
+This is a HOC (higher order component) that will reduce the amount of boilerplate you need when writing a component that will need to do data fetching on load.
 In general, you should strive to separate your components into [presentational & container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 In doing this, you can cleanly separate your presentation logic from your data-fetching logic.
 Here is an example:

 #### `user.js`